onecompiler/tutorials/php/working-with-database/crud-with-database.md

-PHP can interact almost all the databases but most commonly used database is MySQL.
-Let's discuss more in detail on how PHP interacts with MySQL.
+PHP can interact with almost all the databases but most commonly used database is MySQL.
+Let's discuss more in detail on how PHP interacts with MySQL here.

 ## How to connect to MySQL database